Guidance for adult patients having an operation during COVID-19

-The NHS is working to continue to provide safe surgical services throughout the COVID-19 pandemic.
+The NHS is working to restore surgical services after they were stopped to help hospitals cope with the peak of the COVID-19 pandemic.

-This series of FAQs aims to address some of the concerns that you may have about going to hospital during the pandemic and to offer some advice on how you can best prepare for your operation.
+This series of FAQs aims to address some of the concerns that you may have about going to hospital at this time and to offer some advice on how you can best prepare for your operation.

 Click the link below to download the FAQs in full as a leaflet, or scroll down to open each individual adult FAQ.

 In conjunction with the FSSA, Association, RCSEng and the RCoA, CPOC has published guidance on the COVID-19 and timing of elective surgery.
 An updated multidisciplinary consensus statement on the significant number of patients who have previously been infected with SARS-CoV-2 requiring surgery and the multisystem consideration required for safe surgery can be found here.

 Download the patient information on the consensus statement below.

 What can I do to prepare for my operation and minimise risk?

 If your procedure is not an emergency, you may find that you need to wait a while until the day of your operation.
 However, you can use this to your advantage.
 There is much you can do during the waiting time to prepare yourself for surgery and improve your health.
 Evidence shows that fitter patients recover quicker from surgery and experience fewer complications.
 What we understand about the virus also shows that those people in better health usually develop milder symptoms and recover quicker from COVID-19.